Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Parliament*

-Parliament, housed in a huge blackened building on Strack Island, consists of a body of roughly 500 of the richest and most venial public servants in New Crobuzon, and consists entirely of propertied men and women, plus a few vodyanoi and cactacae.
+Parliament, housed in a huge blackened building on Strack Island, consists of a body of roughly 500 of the richest and most venial public servants in New Crobuzon; they are entirely propertied men and women, plus a few vodyanoi and cactacae.
 The very few xenians who are represented are usually elevated by special mechanisms to ensure “reputable representation,” although they could technically be elected simply on the usual system.

 Parliament diligently looks after its own interests during each yearly session.
 The interests of the working man or woman of New Crobuzon are, for the most part, only worth considering near election time.
-To vote in the New Crobuzon elections, one must be either a property-owning citizen, or the lucky winner of an electoral lottery, (i.e., the “suffrage lottery.”)
+To vote in the New Crobuzon elections, one must be either a property-owning citizen, or the lucky winner of an electoral lottery, (i.e., the “suffrage lottery”).
 The lottery’s purpose is to add the voice of “ordinary people” to the “expertise” of the wealthy.
 In practice, though, many of those who win such a lottery sell their voting tickets to vote-shapers, who use them as proxies for their own interests.

 ---